rancher/rancher-docs/docs/reference-guides/rancher-security/selinux-rpm/about-rancher-selinux.md

 :::note Requirement:

-Logging v2 and Monitoring V2 were tested with SELinux on RHEL/CentOS 7, 8 and 9 and Tumbleweed.
+Logging v2 and Monitoring v2 were tested with SELinux on RHEL/CentOS 7, 8 and 9 and Tumbleweed.

 :::

 Applications do not automatically work once the `rancher-selinux` RPM is installed on the host.
 They need to be configured to run in an allowed SELinux container domain provided by the RPM.

-To configure the `rancher-logging` or the `rancher-monitoring` chart to be SELinux aware, change `global.seLinux.enabled` to true in the `values.yaml` when installing the chart.
+To configure the `rancher-logging` or the `rancher-monitoring` chart to be SELinux aware, change `global.seLinux.enabled` to true in the `values.yaml` when installing the charts.